vazren/vazren/README.md

 - 👋 Hi, I’m @vazren
-- 👀 I’m interested in using this platform to learn all that I can about Software Development
+- 👀 I’m interested in using this platform to learn from others and to house all of my projects and exercises to add to my education in the Software development realm
 - 🌱 I’m currently learning HTML/CSS and Python
 - 📫 How to reach me: lauren.vazquez13@gmail.com